joshuakitong/portfolio/README.md

 # Joshua Kitong Portfolio

-A responsive, single-page portfolio built with **React**, **Tailwind CSS**, and **Framer Motion**, showcasing Joshua Kitong’s diverse skills and interests across multiple creative and technical fields.
+This is a responsive, single-page portfolio built with **React**, **Tailwind CSS**, and **Framer Motion**, showcasing Joshua Kitong’s diverse skills and interests across multiple creative and technical fields.

 This portfolio highlights Joshua's work in: